An oldie, but a goodie, February 20, 1971, WOWO gets an EAN via AP teletype and follows the procedure:

-It is amazing that this did not happen more often, especially on a Saturday morning with some a sleepy Airman in Colorado pulling the wrong message tape off the rack at the message center responsible for the whole system.
+It is amazing that this did not happen more often, especially on a Saturday morning with a sleepy Airman in Colorado pulling the wrong message tape off the rack at the message center responsible for the whole system.

 I suppose the emergency notification has always left something to be desired.